cwinsor/django_103_plasticc_and_ux/project/readme2.txt

 is_authenticated = if statement in a view or template login_required - decorate entire view function redirect to named URL
+---> test - all pages should require login

 14 create a login page, use build-in view classes and login template, and configuration https://app.pluralsight.com/course-player?clipId=f05d370f-6e7f-4a8f-9840-a1066943a313